insanum/gcalcli/docs/README.md

 Features
 --------

- * OAuth2 authention with your Google account
+ * OAuth2 authentication with your Google account
  * list your calendars
  * show an agenda using a specified start/end date and time
  * show updates since a specified datetime for events between a start/end date and time